Ahtesham18112011/RISCV_MYTH/README.md

 <img src="https://graphicmaths.com/img/computer-science/logic/logic-gates/not-gate.png" alt="Example Image" width="400"/>

 Logic gate is a fundamental building block in digital circuits, acting as a simple electronic switch or circuit that operates on binary inputs (0 or 1) to produce a binary output based on a specific logical rule.
 These gates implement Boolean algebra and are crucial for creating more complex digital systems like computers and other electronic devices.
+From these we can make more gates such as NAND,NOR,XOR and XNOR etc.